-Korean to English Translation of Birth Certificate by Professional Korean-English Translators
+Korean to English Translation of Birth Certificate by Professional Translators

-Translate your certificate of birth from Korean to English and certify for U.S. Immigration
+Translate your certificate of birth to English and certify for U.S. Immigration

 Certified English translation for U.S. Citizenship and Immigration Services (USCIS, formerly, Immigration and Naturalization Service – INS) for your Green Card (permanent resident visa), U.S. citizenship, American passport, and other applications.

-Translate your Korean certificate of birth: Your Korean birth certificate is the most important document in applying for your Green Card, U.S. citizenship, American passport, and marriage.
+Your birth certificate is the most important document in applying for your Green Card, U.S. citizenship, American passport, and marriage.

-Your birth certificate issued in Korean language is considered as your identification card.
+Your birth certificate issued in South Korea is considered as your identification card.
 Especially after higher security measures introduced by the U.S. Department of Homeland Security, you need your birth certificate when you apply for permanent resident visa (Green Card), fiancé visa (K-1 form), marriage visa, H1B visa and other immigration visas, American citizenship, U.S. Passport Agency, driver’s license from Division of Motor Vehicles (DMV), and others.

 Contents of birth certificates